 Webb’s distinctive style and workmanship are still recognized as something rare.
 “It’s like art,” Potts says, “but he wouldn’t have thought of himself as an artist.”
 Webb bought 114 acres just outside of town, with a farmhouse to raise his family, and began building cabins to sell.
 This property, known as Webbmont, remains a kind of living exhibit of his architecture.
 The Schiffli home is there, along with many other seasonal residences.

 Webb sold all the parcels and moved down the mountain to Ellijay, where he died in 1950.
-But visitors to Highlands can still get a feel for his work at several cabins that have been turned into businesses: The Log Cabin restaurant and Highland Hiker shop, in particular, preserve Webb’s design and carpentry.
+But visitors to Highlands can still get a feel for his work at several cabins that have been turned into businesses: The Highland Hiker shop, in particular, preserves Webb’s design and carpentry.
 And beyond his own buildings, every intricate laurel branch balustrade or porch railing, every cabin with perfectly trimmed log ends, is a nod to Webb’s artistry.

 Furman Vinson, Webb’s stepson, worked by his side and died at age 93.
 Vinson’s daughter Dale McCall has been the school bus driver in Highlands for more than 30 years.
 Learning from her father, who learned from Joe Webb, she built a house on Flat Top Mountain, where she raised her own five children.
 She’s not sure what to make of all the fuss over the cabins.
 To her, the value is in the materials, the hard work.
 “Dad told me one time, ‘If I’d known what I know now, I would have tried to build more cabins,’” she says, cracking a smile.
 “But more cabins would have made them less special.”